Are my headaches related to my eyes?

 • Cluster: pain focused in one area on one side of the head, often behind the eye or near the temple region

-4 important points to describe your headache to your doctor:
+4 Important points to describe your headache to your doctor:

 • Location of the headache may help your doctor determine the cause of the headache or where to perform additional testing